tramzee/appian-deck/README.md

 #### Appian::Deck::Card class
 `Appian::Deck` is implemented as an array of `Appian::Deck::Card`s. `Appian::Deck::Card` instances are comparable (==, <, etc).
 Currently, `Appian::Deck::Card` only has the following public methods and accessors:

-`#val` returns the value of the card as an integer.
+`#rank` returns the rank of the card as an integer.
 Jack is 11, queen is 12, and king is 13.
 For an ace-high deck an ace is 14 otherwise an ace is 1

 `#suit` returns the suit of the card.
 One of "spade", "heart", "diamond", "club"